Penalized Principal Component Analysis Using Smoothing: Experimental results

 \section{Experimental results}

-In this section, we present our numerical results, which are broken down into four sections.
-Section~\ref{sec:setting} details the experimental setting and introduces the dataset of the 1000 Genomes Project we employ.
+In this section, we present our numerical results, which are subdivided into several sections.
+Section~\ref{sec:setting} details the experimental setting and Section~\ref{sec:datasets} introduces the three datasets we employ, precisely the one of the 1000 Genomes Project \citep{1000genomes, 1000genomesURL}, the GISAID dataset \citep{Elbe2017, Shu2017} of SARS-CoV-2 nucleotide sequences, and the Iris dataset of the UC Irvine Machine Learning Repository \citep{iris}.
 The results for the unsmoothed penalized eigenvalue problem of eq.~\eqref{eq:pep} are presented in Section~\ref{sec:unsmooth} for a variety of Lasso penalties.
 The results for smoothed PEP are shown in Section~\ref{sec:smooth} using the same Lasso penalties.
 Moreover, we are interested in the quality of the clusters spanned by the eigenvectors in the PCA population stratification plots, and present cluster assessment metrics in Section~\ref{sec:clusters}.
+The choice of the smoothing parameter $\mu$ is investigated in Section~\ref{sec:mu}.
+Section~\ref{sec:prs} presents the first real data application, precisely the computation of a polygenic risk score to predict SARS-CoV-2 mortality using both unsmoothed and smoothed PEP eigenvectors.
+Section~\ref{sec:iris} presents the second real data application in the context of clustering in machine learning.
+Section~\ref{sec:comparison} presents the third simulation study in which we compare our smoothed PEP to seven other state-of-the-art algorithms.